ddtdanilo/Personal-Altium-Library/README.md

 # Personal-Altium-Library
 An Altium library that I've been making over the years.
 Feel free to use it

+This is a list of components in an Altium library.
+The library contains 80 components including connectors, headers, LEDs, sensors, ICs, and other electronic components.
+The components are described by their name and a brief description of their function.
+The components include USB Type C connectors, THT LED lights, RJ45 connectors, current sensors, Arduino boards, capacitors, diodes, op-amps, relays, resistors, screw terminals, SIM modules, and many more.
+The library can be used as a reference for designing electronic circuits in Altium.

 # Schematic Component List:

 Library Component Count : 80